eastandwestwind/notes/_posts/2016-01-27-lapplyfunc.md

 ---
-title: How to lapply a function over a vector
+title: lapply a function over a vector
 ---

 Basic structure of function.
 This meow function lapplys a function over a vector and outputs 2 objects per i in vector.